-National Meteorological and Hydrological Services (NMHSs) in the Pacific Islands region are required to constantly monitor the state of the global- and regional-scale climate and oceans to assess the likelihood and risk of the formation and movement of tropical cyclones and storms, coral bleaching events, anomalously high seas, the location and intensity of the South Pacific and Inter-Tropical Convergence Zones, and abnormal sea surface and air temperatures.
+National Meteorological and Hydrological Services (NMHSs) in the Pacific Islands region monitor the state of the global- and regional-scale climate and oceans to assess the likelihood and risk of the formation and movement of tropical cyclones and storms, coral bleaching events, anomalously high seas, the location and intensity of the South Pacific and Inter-Tropical Convergence Zones, and abnormal sea surface and air temperatures.
 This information is regularly reported to stakeholders alongside national-scale data and sector-relevant impact indicators.
 The up-to-date global- and regional-scale climate monitoring products below are key resources for this purpose.

 Sea Surface Temperature (SST)

 Select parameters on the form to create a surface temperature anomaly or trend map based on Global Historical Climate Network (GHCN) v3 data.

 The Climate and Oceans Support Program in the Pacific (COSPPac) Bulletin is a wrap-up of the current state of the El Niño Southern Oscillation (ENSO), Madden-Julian Oscillation (MJO) & Wind, Cloud, Rain, Oceanic Conditions, Mean Sea Level Pressure (MSLP), Model Outlooks, and Cyclones & Other.

 The Climate Drivers Update provides information on the current state of the El Niño–Southern Oscillation based on several oceanic and atmospheric metrics together with the outlook for the next several months.

 The Island Climate Update (ICU) is a monthly publication which comprises three climate watches for the Pacific Islands region: an ENSO Watch, Rain Watch and Drought Watch.